francismaria/MaTheX2Java/README.md

 }
 ```

+It can be observed that due to the *annotation features* of this application the user is free to specify the type of the equation's variables as well as the method's name or its return type.

+###### Note: *annotation features* are **optional**.
+If none is specified, then default values will be assumed during the code generation.

 ### The complex one

-In this example, perhaps it is shown the most complex feature of **MaTheX2Java**: the use of summations.
+In this example, more complex features of **MaTheX2Java** are presented: the use of summations.
-Here you can see that it accepts nested summations, and it automatically casts variables when it needs to (for instance,
+It is shown that summations as well as nested summations are supported, and it automatically casts variables when it needs to (for instance,
 in the summation index variables).

-Note that, due to the method name changing feature of the *annotations*, the method which represents the equation is now names as `myExampleEquation`
-.

 - ##### LaTeX code